 You have a unique medical history.
-Therefore, it is essential to talk with your doctor or healthcare provider about your personal risk factors and/or experience with bladder cancer.
+Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with bladder cancer.
 By talking openly and regularly with your doctor, you can take an active role in your care.

 Here are some tips that will make it easier for you to talk to your doctor: Bring someone else with you.
 It helps to have another person hear what is said and think of questions to ask.Write your questions ahead of time so you don't forget them.Write down the answers you get, and make sure you understand what you are hearing.
 Ask for clarification, if necessary.
 Ask for educational brochures and handouts.Don't be afraid to ask questions or ask where you can find more information about what you are discussing.
 You have a right to know.

-Do I have any specific risk factors for bladder cancer?How much of a risk of developing bladder cancer do I face?Are there any risk factors that I can change?
+Do I have any specific risk factors for bladder cancer?Are there any risk factors that I can change?

 What makes you think I might have bladder cancer?How can we determine whether or not I have bladder cancer?Can you explain the tests I need?How accurate are the test results?What parts of the body are involved in my case?
 Is it restricted to the bladder?

 What kinds of treatments are appropriate for me?Will I need more than one type of treatment?Will I need to have my bladder removed?How will I function after that surgery?How long will my treatments last?What are the potential side effects/complications of the treatments?What is the chance that the recommended treatments will cure my bladder cancer?How will we know whether the treatments have been effective or not?While I’m receiving treatment for bladder cancer, will I be able to participate in my usual activities?